On this page

 Health practitioners will need to ensure that providing abortion services is within the scope of their practice and that they have the appropriate training, guidance, and support.
 This may include:

-• completing nationally available online training provided through the New Zealand College of Sexual and Reproductive Health (NZCSRH) via the BPAC website (available from November 2022 onwards)
+- completing the nationally available online training provided through the New Zealand College of Sexual and Reproductive Health (NZCSRH) on the BPAC website (available from November 2022 onwards)

 Access to funding